 Features Description Location The Bobbiwaa parks include Killarney and Bobbiwaa state conservation areas and Couradda and Moema national parks (collectively referred to as 'Bobbiwaa parks' or the 'parks' in this plan).
-The parks are located on the basalt slopes of the Nandewar Range, between 12 and 33 kilometres north-east of Narrabri, on the north-west slopes of New South Wales.
+The parks are located on the basalt slopes of the Nandewar Range, between 12 and 33 kilometres north-east of Narrabri, on the North West Slopes of New South Wales.
 See Figure 1.
-Reservation date 1 December 2005 Area and previous tenure parks were state fore pine and ironbark.
-Th shown in Table 1.
-Th and Nandewar weste sts managed le areas and t ey were rese rn regional as it to create ne I area of 6928 hectares.
-Prior to 2005, the for the commercial production of cypress former names of the individual parks are rved as a result of the Brigalow Belt Sout ssessments and consequent decision by ew reserves under the Brigalow and on Area Act 2005.
-Table 1: Makeup of the Bobbiwaa Parks Park Area (ha) Previous tenure Bobbiwaa State Conservation Area 2692 Bobbiwaa State Forest No. 416 (dedicated in 1917, 1920 and 1936) Couradda National Park 360 Couradda State Forest No. 159 (dedicated in 1914) Killarney State Conservation Area 1858 Killarney State Forest No.195 (dedicated in 1917) Moema National Park 2018 Moema State Forest No. 551 (dedicated in 1917 and 1963). in the Minister under These Part 11 lands i access their landhold form part of the reser this plan.
-Part 11 of the incorporate ro ings (see Sec ved area of th udes unreserved lands which are vested e National Parks and Wildlife Act 1974. bads used by neighbouring landowners to ction 5.2).
-Although these lands do not ne parks, their management is guided by Bobbiwaa was one of was the name of the was the name of the f the outstation pastoral run v original station nearby Mount to early European settlement of the area ons on the original Nurrabry Run, Killarney which included Killarney Gap, and Moema n to the south of the park.
-Couradda Couradda to the south-east, which was 2.
+Reservation date 1 December 2005 Area and previous tenure The parks collectively cover a total area of 6928 hectares.
+Prior to 2005, the parks were state forests managed for the commercial production of cypress pine and ironbark.
+The areas and former names of the individual parks are shown in Table 1.
+They were reserved as a result of the Brigalow Belt South and Nandewar western regional assessments and consequent decision by the NSW Government to create new reserves under the Brigalow and Nandewar Community Conservation Area Act 2005 .
+Park Area (ha) Previous tenure Bobbiwaa State Conservation Area 2692 Bobbiwaa State Forest No. 416 (dedicated in 1917, 1920 and 1936) Couradda National Park 360 Couradda State Forest No. 159 (dedicated in 1914) Killarney State Conservation Area 1858 Killarney State Forest No.195 (dedicated in 1917) Moema National Park 2018 Moema State Forest No. 551 (dedicated in 1917 and 1963).
+The area covered by this plan includes unreserved lands which are vested in the Minister administering the National Parks and Wildlife Act 1974 for the purposes of Part 11 of the Act.
+These Part 11 lands incorporate roads used by neighbouring landowners to access their landholdings (see Section 5.2).
+Although these lands do not form part of the reserved area of the parks, their management is guided by this plan.
+The names of the parks are linked to early European settlement of the area.
+Bobbiwaa was one of the outstations on the original Nurrabry Run, Killarney was the name of the pastoral run which included Killarney Gap, and Moema was the name of the original station to the south of the park.
+Couradda takes its name from nearby Mount Couradda to the south-east, which was named by Thomas Mitchell in 1832.

-Regional context Regional context Biogeographic region The parks form part of a chain of reserves stretching the length of the Brigalow Belt South and Nandewar bioregions.
+Regional context Biogeographic region The parks form part of a chain of reserves stretching the length of the Brigalow Belt South and Nandewar bioregions.
 The Brigalow Belt South Bioregion has been extensively cleared and, before 2005, had only 2.91% of its area in conservation reserves (Thackway & Cresswell 1995).
 As a result of the western regional assessments, this figure increased to 8.66%.
 The parks have been grouped under the one plan due to their close biogeographical association that covers both the Northern Basalts and Northern Outwash subregions of the Brigalow Belt South Bioregion.
 Surrounding land use The Bobbiwaa parks provide important islands of remnant vegetation and habitat linkages in a highly cleared and fragmented landscape.
 Surrounding land uses are mainly grazing and broadacre cropping.
-A travelling stock route runs almost the full length of the eastern boundaries of the parks and also along part of the northern boundary of Moema National Park.
+A travelling stock reserve runs almost the full length of the eastern boundaries of the parks and also along part of the northern boundary of Moema National Park.
 See Figure 1.
 Other authorities The parks are located within the areas of the Narrabri Local Aboriginal Land Council, North West Local Land Services and Narrabri Shire Council.